asif-a-khan/todos_web_api/README.md

-# Steps to run locally:
+# Steps to run locally
 1. Ensure you have docker cli installed for Linux and/or docker-desktop installed on Windows.
 If you're on a Mac... kick rocks.. jk I'll try to add the steps for Mac OS later.
 2. Clone/download repo to wherever you want.
 3. cd into the directory of the repo.